-The practice-oriented tutorials at analytica Vietnam impart highly topical know-how for laboratory users.
-Please apply for your participation.
+The practice-oriented tutorials at analytica Vietnam imparted highly topical know-how for laboratory users.

 - Tutorial I: Fundamentals of Quality Assurance in the Analytical LaboratoryProf.
 Tadeusz Gorrecki, University of Waterloo, Canada